What is a mortgage?

 Important Disclaimer: This is intended as a guide only.
 Details of terms and conditions, interest rates, fees and charges are available upon application.
 Mortgage House's prevailing credit criteria apply.
 We recommend you seek independent legal and financial advice before proceeding with any loan.
 The Comparison Rate for each of the home loan products contained in this page is based on a loan of $150,000 over a 25 year term.
 Fees and charges may be payable.

 WARNING: The comparison rate is true only for the examples given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate. * This mortgage calculator shows indicative repayments based on 12/26/52 equal repayments for monthly/fortnightly/weekly options.

-- Fixed Rate: A fixed interest rate home loan is one where the interest rate is fixed over a period of time, usually between 1 and 5 years, and the time can vary among financial institutions.
+- Fixed Rate: A fixed interest rate home loan is one where the interest rate is fixed over an agreed period of time.
+This period is usually between 1 and 5 years, and the time can vary among financial institutions.

-- Split Home Loans: Mortgages like these are similar to toggle home loans, with portions that are both variable and fixed, with no restrictions on the proportions.
+- Split Home Loans: Mortgages like these are similar to toggle home loans, with portions that are both variable and fixed, but there are no restrictions on the proportions.